Fuller (artist): Quarantine

 Fuller was living in Beijing during the early stages of the COVID-19 pandemic.
 On March 3, 2020, he returned to the city from Kuala Lumpur to find that he was subject to 14 days of mandatory self-isolation under new government rules.
 Unable to do the walking-based exploration on which his artwork normally depends, Fuller decided to document the experiences and thoughts of each day spent inside his 590-square-foot apartment instead.
 The result is a series of 14 drawings entitled The Quarantine Maps.

 In addition, the artist summarised his experience in a piece called Quarantine + Pandemic Survival Map.
 In an interview with The Guardian, he said he created this work because “I had this overwhelming feeling of helplessness after I came out of quarantine, and I felt so far from home.
 I started the tongue-in-cheek Quarantine + Pandemic Survival Map immediately after – I wanted to offer back all the things I’d been thinking about in a visual form.”

+Washington D.C.

+In July 2025, Fuller released an artwork of the Washington, D.C. and the Washington metropolitan area, known colloquially as the DMV.
+He spent three months embarking on walks, sometimes covering up to 35 miles per day, to carry out his research.
+The district's boundary stones, which marked the original borders of the city, served as his guide.
+He chose the city as his next project because “It was something I had to do, rather than going anywhere else.
+It’s the seat of power, which I think in the last five years has felt more relevant [to] somebody who’s not from the U.S.”.